 But with so many brunch spots in the city, where do you go?
 What’s the best bottomless brunch in London?
 I’ve rounded up a list of the best spots, where you can enjoy everything from a full English breakfast with bottomless mimosas or something a little different like a sushi-inspired brunch.

 I’ve divided the guide to cover brunches in all areas of London.
-So whether you’re a SW-type-of-girl who loves a healthy brunch with a splash of mimosas on the side or hail from SE or East London and favour the more experimental non-traditional types of brunch menus.
+So, whether you’re an SW-type-of-girl who loves a healthy brunch with a splash of mimosas on the side or hail from SE or East London and favour the more experimental non-traditional types of brunch menus.
 I got you covered.
-So, grab your girls and let’s brunch.
+Grab your girls, and let’s brunch.